aws-samples/aws-hpc-tutorials/content/08-EFA/05-delete-cluster.md

 ![Delete Cluster](/images/pcluster/pcmanager-delete.png)

 The cluster and all its resources will be deleted by [CloudFormation](https://docs.aws.amazon.com/cloudformation/index.html).
-You can check the status in the **Stack Events Tab** of pcluster manager.
+You can check the status in the **Stack Events Tab** of parallelcluster ui.